-As of June 30, 2024, 58 available-for-sale securities with a fair market value of \$416.7 million were in gross unrealized loss positions, \$5.7 million of which were in a continuous unrealized loss position for greater than 12 months.
-We do not intend to sell these available-for-sale securities, and it is not more likely than not that we will be required to sell these securities prior to recovery of their amortized cost basis.
-Based on our review of these available-for-sale securities, the unrealized losses at June 30, 2024 were primarily due to changes in interest rates and not due to increased credit risks associated with specific securities.
-We have no allowance for credit losses as of June 30, 2024 and December 31, 2023.
-Unrealized gains and losses that are not credit-related are included in accumulated other comprehensive loss.
+As of September 30, 2024, one available-for-sale security with a fair market value of \$4.9 million was in a gross unrealized loss position, but it has not been in a continuous unrealized loss position for greater than 12 months.
+We do not intend to sell such available-for-sale security, and it is not more likely than not that we will be required to sell such security prior to recovery of its amortized cost basis.
+We have no allowance for credit losses as of September 30, 2024 and December 31, 2023.
+Unrealized gains and losses that are not credit-related are included in accumulated other comprehensive income (loss).

-Accrued interest receivable on available-for-sale securities was \$1.9 million and \$1.1 million as of June 30, 2024 and December 31, 2023, respectively.
-We have not written off any accrued interest receivables for the six months ended June 30, 2024 and 2023.
+Accrued interest receivable on available-for-sale securities was \$1.9 million and \$1.1 million as of September 30, 2024 and December 31, 2023, respectively.
+We have not written off any accrued interest receivables for the nine months ended September 30, 2024 and 2023.